 NVH and XML

-Data in XML can still be imported into Lexonomy and will be converted to NVH.
-Dictionaries built in Lexonomy will be in NVH but they can also be exported to XML.
+Lexonomy imports XML and converts it to NVH.
+Dictionaries built in Lexonomy use NVH but they can be exported in XML.

 Visual editor

-Although entries and entry structure can be edited in raw NVH, it is not very practical and prone to error.
-Lexonomy contains an easy-to-use visual editor which prevents the user from inputting invalid NVH data.
+Although entries and entry structure can be edited in raw NVH, it is not practical and prone to error.
+Use Lexonomy’s visual editor to avoid inputting invalid NVH syntax.

 Example only.
 Lexonomy allows both simpler and more complex structures, including user-defined structures and user-defined elements.